jaronoff/bevy_vote/README.md

 ## Bevy_Vote - A Voting System for Beverages

-This is an application that is a simple list generator, that allows logged in users do the following:
+This is an application that is a simple list generator, that allows logged in users to do the following:

 - Add beverages.
 - Vote up / down for individual Beverages.